Van-Vu/car/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing the data is not evently distributed

 ![alt text][image1]

+![alt text][image2]

 ### Design and Test a Model Architecture